godcindy/DogsRus/README.md

 Account: This will allow the user to create an account to log in in the future or to log in if they are already a member.
 This page also has a feature that allows the user to choose between Login and Register and depending on what they choose it will provide the user with the correct form.

 Cart: Currently this is hardcoded for what the appearance of the page will be when a dog is added for purchase.

+Media Screen is also available when the user is not on a desktop and all of the same capabilities are available.